alex-kom/Cluster-HyperEnsembles/README.md

 # Cluster-HyperEnsembles
-Ensembles and hyperparameter search of clustering pipelines.
+Ensembles and hyperparameter optimization for clustering pipelines.

 A clustering pipeline consists of learning and applying a feature transformation, computing distances between observations, and fitting a clustering model.